RamParameswaran/pyAFL/README.md

 ### Player.get_player_stats()

-Pulls player stats (career totals, and season-by-season summary) and presents as a Python object.
+Pulls player bio (height, weight, dob, debut, and last) to store in Player attribute 'metadata', and player stats (career totals, and season-by-season summary) which is presented as a Python object.
 This function returns a PlayerStats object with attributes:

 - season_stats_total (Pandas dataframe)